entozoon/tome-boilerplate/README.md

 ## Deploy

-    npm run build
+    npm run deploy

-Then push as normal - the `/docs` folder is set up as the dist for github pages.
+Note, this builds and then pushes to git.
+The `/docs` folder is set up as the dist for github pages.